brandur/sorg/content/articles/ruby-memory.md

 pages are the smallest unit that an OS will allocate to a process, this would make for an inefficient use of memory.

-[2] Astute readers may notice that we start with only 9,792 (24 * 408) total slots, despite requesting 10,000.
+[2] Astute readers may notice that we start with "only" 9,792 (24 * 408) total slots, despite requesting 10,000.

-[3] The naming "eden" is also a somewhat conventional in the world of garbage collectors.
+[3] The naming "eden" is also somewhat conventional in the world of garbage collectors.
 You'll find reference to "eden space" in Java's VM too.

 [aaroncompact]: https://twitter.com/tenderlove/status/801576703361355776
 [aaronprod]: https://twitter.com/tenderlove/status/844248259631566848